How Long Does PCP Stay in Your System?

 Long-term treatment for a phencyclidine use disorder requires that the individual become involved in formal substance use disorder therapy.
 The therapy of choice for individuals with substance use disorders is some form of Cognitive Behavioral Therapy; however, other models of therapy can also be used.

 Therapy can be delivered in a group format, in individual sessions, or in a combination of group and individual sessions.
-Delivering therapy in a combination of group and individual sessions takes advantage of the strengths of both treatment formats.
+Delivering therapy in a combination of group and individual sessions take advantage of the strengths of both treatment formats